 Template csproj file to use for migration.
 By default, the same template as the one dropped by

-dotnet new will be used.
+dotnet new console is used.

 The path to the xproj file to use.
 Required when there is more than one xproj in a project directory.

 Skip migrating project references.
-By default project references are migrated recursively.
+By default, project references are migrated recursively.

 Output migration report to a file in addition to the console.

-Output migration report file as json rather than user messages.
+Output migration report file as JSON rather than user messages.

-Skip moving project.json, global.json, and *.xproj to a
+Skip moving project.json, global.json, and \.xproj* to a

 backup directory after successful migration.

-Migrate a project in the current directory and all of its project to project dependencies:
+Migrate a project in the current directory and all of its project-to-project dependencies:

-Migrate all projects that
+Migrate all projects that global.json file includes:

 dotnet migrate path/to/global.json